The basics of campus information security boil down to the following three concerns: Protecting Yourself, Protecting Devices, and Protecting Data

 Minimum Security Standard for Electronic Information

-The UC Berkeley Minimum Security Standards for Electronic Information (MSSEI) is the campus policy that determines the level of care required for protecting classified data.
-The MSSEI is aligned with the UCB Data Classification Standard for defining the various levels of protection and the corresponding security control requirements.
+The UC Berkeley Minimum Security Standards for Electronic Information (MSSEI) is the campus policy that determines the level of care required for protecting campus data and systems.
+The MSSEI is aligned with the UCB Data and IT Resource Classification Standard in that it defines required security protections for each classification level.

-The purpose or "use" of a computing device, together with the classification or "protection level" of the data that is processed or stored on the device, determines the set of security control requirements for the system.
+The type of computing device, together with the classification (Protection and Availability Level) of the data that is processed or stored on the device, determines the set of security requirements for the system.

-By default, all employee workstations (including laptops, tablets and smartphones) issued by the university are categorized, at a minimum, as Individual UC P2/P3 devices.
+By default, employee workstations (including laptops, tablets and smartphones) issued by the university are categorized as Individual P3 devices.

-The MSSEI defines the baseline data protection profiles that determine system security control requirements.
-Each baseline profile is a minimum set of required security controls that correspond to the data classification protection level, the type of device, and the purpose or use of the device.
+The MSSEI defines "baseline protection profiles" that determine system security requirements.
+Each baseline protection profile is a minimum set of required security controls that correspond to the Protection and Availability Level classification and the IT Resource type.

 MSSEI Control Requirements

-The MSSEI policy is comprised of 34 requirements in 17 categories.
-The policy is derived from industry-accepted best practices for cyber defense, such as the SANS 20 Critical Security Controls.
+The MSSEI comprises 50 requirements in 15 categories.
+The standards are derived from UC Policy and industry-accepted best practices for cyber defense, such as UC's Electronic Information Security Policy (IS-3) and the CIS Critical Security Controls.
 The requirements range from physical security, secure device configuration, vulnerability scanning, account monitoring and management, security training, and much, much more.

 Campus units are responsible for ensuring that the security requirements for the systems and devices used for handling campus protected data within the unit meet MSSEI requirements.
 This can be accomplished by the following practices:

-- Develop an MSSEI self-assessment plan that details how control requirements are implemented.
+- Develop an MSSEI system security plan that details how control requirements are implemented.

 - Gather feedback and recommendations for meeting control requirements by engaging the MSSEI Assessment Service with the Information Security Office (for UC P4 systems only).

-- Notify service providers (both internal campus resources and 3rd-party vendors) of the protection level assigned to the data and systems that they support, so that they clearly understand the MSSEI security requirements.
+- Notify service providers (both internal campus Service Providers and Procurement when contracting with 3rd-party vendors) of the protection level assigned to the data and systems that they support, so that they clearly understand the MSSEI security requirements.

 For more information